cuga-rajal/translator/README.md

 version  0.25
 Cuga Rajal, February 17, 2018

-This is a free language translator by Cuga Rajal and Xija Anzu.
+This is a free language translator by Cuga Rajal and Xiija Anzu.
 Compatible with Opensim and Second Life.

 Get the latest version of the script from: https://github.com/cuga-rajal